-Finally, to reduce the contrast in the midtones, click on the Clarity slider (third slider from the bottom) and drag it towards the left.
-I'll lower my Clarity value to -40 which gives me a softer looking image without losing too much detail:
+Finally, to reduce the contrast in the midtones, click on the Clarity slider and drag it to the left.
+I'll lower my Clarity value to -40.
+This gives me a softer looking image without losing too much detail:

-And here's what my final effect looks like after reducing image contrast:
+And here's what my final effect looks like after reducing the image contrast:

 Click OK when you're done to close out of the Camera Raw Filter's dialog box:

-Clicking the visibility icon again (click on the empty spot where the eyeball used to be) turns the Camera Raw Filter back on and brings back the effect:
+Click the same visibility icon again to turn the Camera Raw Filter back on and view the "old photo" effect:

 And there we have it!
-That's how to add an old, antique or vintage photo effect to an image, keeping it fully editable and non-destructive, using the power of Smart Objects and the Camera Raw Filter in Photoshop CC (Creative Cloud)!
-Check out our Photo Effects section for more Photoshop effects tutorials!
+That's how easy it is to add an old, vintage photo effect to an image using the Camera Raw Filter in Photoshop!